JOJMS.MS.ID.555782

 Cement, Lime, Gypsum, and Related Construction Materials

 Digital and AI technology will see a rapid shift in molding the production, procurement, development and performance of these materials in 2025-26.
 This will transfer the experiment driven techniques to data informed construction material design.
-2025 has seen the increasing use of machine learning for raw material selection, clinker replacement, reducing CO2 emission, mixtureproportioning etc. making it possible to improve the performance, durability and sustainability for future generations to come.
-Cement, lime and gypsum-based construction materials are vital in the additive manufacturing and cement production industry.
+2025 has seen the increasing use of machine learning for raw material selection, clinker replacement, reducing CO2 emission, mixture-proportioning etc. making it possible to improve the performance, durability and sustainability for future generations to come.
+Cement [6, 7], lime [7] and gypsum [8]-based construction materials are vital in the additive manufacturing and cement production industry.
 Their ability to get mixed with additives produces rapid curing materials which are suitable for 3D concrete printing.
 The use of digital twins can help in the real time and space simulation of processes such as cement hydration, its transformation in various phases, behavior in the kilns both thermally and chemically, making the manufacturing process energy efficient as well as improving the quality of products.
 Use of digital and AI technology in the rheology control as well as the manufacturing process is enabling digitally modified cement and gypsum-based materials for both general and special applications.
 Intelligent and digital material mix designs are reshaping these traditional binders into smart construction materials that are suitable for the requirements of modern world.

 Challenges Beyond 2025